Year 7 Catchup

 Student voice was gathered from the students who received intervention.
 Their feedback includes the following examples:

-Proposed Expenditure for 2017-2018
+Proposed Expenditure and plans for 2019-2020

-As our assessment and intervention strategies were successful last year.
-We plan to spend the funding in a similar way making sure we adapt our approaches to individual needs.
+As our assessment and intervention strategies were successful last year we plan to spend the funding in a similar way, making sure we adapt our approaches to individual needs.
 We plan to spend the resources on:

-• Small group reading comprehension lessons taught by a specialist teacher and resources to deliver the intervention.
+- Small group reading comprehension lessons taught by a specialist teacher and resources to deliver the intervention.

-• Small group numeracy lessons taught by a specialist teacher and resources to deliver the intervention
+- Small group numeracy lessons taught by a specialist teacher and resources to deliver the intervention.

 - One to one additional numeracy lessons taught by a specialist teacher.

-• One to one additional literacy lessons taught by a specialist teacher.
+- One to one additional literacy lessons taught by a specialist teacher.

-• Additional resources for the Year 7 paired reading group such as the Dockside reading scheme.
+- Additional resources for the Year 7 paired reading group such as the Dockside reading scheme.

-• Read, Write INC resources
+- Read, Write INC resources.

 How will impact be measured?

 Students who receive intervention will be monitored using the appropriate standardised test before and after the intervention.
 Students will also be retested using CATs in the summer term and their scores will be compared to their autumn term CATs score.
-These assessments will be in addition to those formal assessments sat by all students in year 7 throughout the year.
+These assessments will be in addition to those formal assessments sat by all students in Year 7 throughout the year.